 31.10.
-The Invisible Labor Behind AI - Workshop and Seminar with Amir Payberah
+The Invisible Labor Behind AI - Workshop with Amir Payberah

 Rose Willis & Kathryn Conrad / https://betterimagesofai.org / https://creativecommons.org/licenses/by/4.0/